ccabanero/template-express-graphql/README.md

 ## GraphiQL

-Use the GraphiQL client by going to:
+Our GraphQL server is available through:
 ````
 http://localhost:4000/graphql
 ````

+When you navigate to the GraphQL url, the GraphiQL user interface is available.

 Note the auto-docuemntation (on the right).
+You can read all queries and mutations available by this GraphQL server.

 Query Author: